AnyLog-co/documentation/05- Northbound Connectors/A- BI Tools — Generic/postgres-connector.md

 <!--
 ## Changelog
 - 2026-04-17 | Created document (as postgres-connector.md, Northbound Connectors)
-- (unknown) | A second copy was created under 09- Integrations/A- Databases/Postgres Connector.md — confirmed
+- (unknown) | A second copy was created under 09- Extended Services/A- Databases/Postgres Connector.md — confirmed
               on comparison to be the same content, not a distinct storage-layer topic.
 That copy used working Markdown links/images; this one used broken Jekyll-era syntax.
 Retired the duplicate.
 - 2026-07-14 | Merged into one file, kept in Northbound Connectors (this is a northbound/query-consumption